opendr-eu/opendr/docs/reference/nanodet.md

 If a model is already present, it will load it instead.
 Inside this folder, the model is saved as *"nanodet_{model_name}.pth"* for Jit models or *"nanodet_{model_name}.onnx"* for ONNX and a metadata file *"nanodet_{model_name}.json"*.

-Note: Onnx optimization, optimize and saves only the actual model inference.
-This is important if the user wants to use the model for C API.
-It will be needed to make a preproccess and postproccess that will work exactly the same as our python implementation to have the exact same results.
+Note: In Onnx optimization, the output model executes the original model's feed forward.
+The user must create his or her own pre- and post-processes in order to use the Onnx model in the C API.
+On the other side, in Jit optimization the output model does the feed forward and post-processing.
-For C API it is recomended the Jit optimization and the example that is provided in our [c_api](../../projects/c_api/samples/nanodet/nanodet_jit_demo.c)
+For C API it is recommended the Jit optimization and the example that is provided in our [c_api](../../projects/c_api/samples/nanodet/nanodet_jit_demo.c)

 Parameters: